 The risk of melanoma, a deadly skin cancer, rises as we age, and early detection is key.
 According to the Skin Cancer Foundation, the five-year survival rate for melanoma detected early is about 98 percent.
 That falls to 64 percent when the disease reaches the lymph nodes and 23 percent when the disease metastasizes to distant organs.
 When's the last time you had a skin exam?

-Recommendation: Talk to your primary-care doctor, who may provide a referral to a dermatologist for an all-over check.
+The Remedy Rx: Talk to your primary-care doctor, who may provide a referral to a dermatologist for an all-over check.
 You should get one annually.

 You Hit The Drive-Thru After Work